Skip to Content

 Montgomery GI Bill Selected Reserve (MGIB-SR)

-You can get benefits through MGIB-SR if you’re a member of the Army, Navy, Air Force, Marine Corps or Coast Guard Reserves, Army National Guard, or Air National Guard, and you meet all of these requirements.
+If you’re a member of the Army, Navy, Air Force, Marine Corps or Coast Guard Reserves, Army National Guard, or Air National Guard, and you meet the requirements listed here, you may be able to get benefits through MGIB-SR.

-• You have either a 6-year service obligation (you agreed to serve 6 years) in the Selected Service, or
+• You have a 6-year service obligation (you agreed to serve 6 years) in the Selected Reserve, or

-• You’re an officer in the Selected Reserve who agreed to serve 6 years in addition to your initial service obligation, and
+• You’re an officer in the Selected Reserve who agreed to serve 6 years in addition to your initial service obligation

-You may be able to get a maximum of 48 months of VA education benefits—not including Veteran Readiness and Employment (VR&E) benefits.
-But many applicants are eligible for only 36 months.
+Generally, if you’re eligible for more than 1 education benefit, you may be able to get up to a maximum of 48 months (or 4 years) of VA education benefits.
+This doesn’t include Veteran Readiness and Employment (VR&E) benefits (Chapter 31).
+But many applicants are eligible for up to 36 months (or 3 years) only.

 You may be able to get free educational and career counseling through the Personalized Career Planning and Guidance program (Chapter 36) if you meet one of these requirements.